Personal finance professionals have a vested interest in keeping it as complicated as possible.

 That's why I explain what I learn in very simple to understand terms.
 The more you understand, the more we can talk about it and the more we can help each other out.

 I also focus on taking action, not concepts or ideas.
-I’m about concrete steps that will have an impact.
+I'm all about concrete steps that will have an impact.

 You know what I'm not… here's a bit about what I am.